meichen91/beautiful-jekyll/_posts/2018-04-18-Machine-learning-week1.md

  - Highly recommend [the Talking Machines](https://www.thetalkingmachines.com/) podcast!
 I just learnt the EM before stubling upon an old episode on it.
 The explanation was consice and insightful.
 Also I learnt that people are using linear dynamical systems (LDS) in machine learning, such as in combination with hidden Markov Model.
 The example Ryan talked about echoes with my idea of using LDS with robotics.
  - The [Microsoft Research podcast](https://www.microsoft.com/en-us/research/blog/category/podcast/) is also really interesting.
 The breath of research and impact of the 'grand goal' is fascinating.
  - Finished the book [Weapons of maths destruction](https://weaponsofmathdestructionbook.com/) recently.
-The book promotes building fairness, transparency, etc, into the algorithms.
+The book promotes building fairness, transparency, etc., into the algorithms.
 It explains the ideas behind the recent headline stories (Facebook and Cambridge Analytica*) and many more.
 \*This company has nothing to do with the University of Cambridge!

 ###  Other thoughts
-- Began to understand why Neural networks are so versatile.
+- Began to understand why neural networks are so versatile.
 - Vectorisation is extremely powerful!
 Although the vectorised version of the 2-layer NN looks similar to the stochastic one, it took me a whole night (but I find it worthwhile, for the happiness when it works :))
 - I used to think that we only need the right cost function and smart implementation of the optimisation.
-It is important.
+They are important.
 However, this two weeks of learning revealed a more insightful picture from the Bayesian perspective.
-It was an epiphany when I read about least square cost function being the maximum likelihood solution with Gaussian noise.
+It was an epiphany when I read about least square cost function being the maximum likelihood solution with Gaussian noise (Bishop (2006) §1.2.5).

 ### Some ideas
 - Visualisation of NN and the potential application of sparsity in NN.